Mary Morris Knowles: Life in the Capital

 While Thomas worked to raise his position in the medical profession, Mary continued to establish connections with important literary and political men and women.
 Her previous writings, such as Compendium on Water Baptism, were republished multiple times, this time under her name instead of a pen-name.
 With her previous writings, as well as her connections with the Dilly brothers, she was able to come into contact with many influential literary minds.
 Most of these meetings were at the Dilly's frequent parties where guests discussed recent publications, political events, and social news.
 It was through these that Mary met Samuel Johnson.
 Johnson did display angry behavior towards Quakers, as well as comparing Quaker women preachers to dancing dogs.
 However it seems that their first meeting left Johnson with a positive view of Mary.

 Mary also participated in religious discussions as a mentor for two young Anglicans from Rugeley in 1776.
 Jasper Capper, and his sister Mary Capper both became Quakers after becoming friends with Mary and seeking her religious advice.
 Mary Capper would go on to become a leading minister.

-Around the time that Mary was discussing religion with the Capper's, she was also reading the recently published, Life of William Penn.
+Around the time that Mary was discussing religion with the Cappers, she was also reading the recently published, Life of William Penn.
 This particular selection in reading material indicated her support for the Americans during a time when their revolution was testing the loyalties of English radicals and the pacifist principles of Quakers.

 It was also during this time that Mary became a friend and advisor to Jane Harry, A young girl born of Thomas Hibbert, an English plantation owner, and Charity Harry, a Jamaican woman.
 Thomas had done quite well for himself as a plantation owner in Jamaica, He acquired three estates, became a Judge of the Grand Court and a member of the local governing assembly.
 His fine house is now the headquarters for the Jamaican National Heritage Society in Kingston.
 With English men far outnumbering English women, Thomas, like many of his peers, developed a long-term relationship with a Jamaican woman.
 As a free woman of mixed race, Charity Harry could read, write, and own property.
 Their daughters, Jane, and her younger sister Margaret, were both baptized in an Anglican church in Kingston, and were sent to England to be educated.